anomius/NYUAD-2023_team_7/README.md

 ![Cost funciton](./img/eq.png)

-### Technologies
+The problem is then binary encoded in a QUBO model which maximizes the cost function and is feeded into a QAOA afterwards which is run on IBM's hardware.

-We gather information from [investing.com/commodities](investing.com/commodities) and based on that data we have trained an ARIMA (Autoregressive Integrated Moving Average) model to predict the prices of the crop which is used.
+We gather information from [investing.com/commodities](investing.com/commodities) and based on that data we have trained an ARIMA (Autoregressive Integrated Moving Average) model to predict the prices of the crops, and use this as an additional parameter.

 ## Setup
 You can launch the project on [qBraid](qbraid.com) with the button in the beginning of this file.